Sydney Cricket Ground: Beginning

 When the commander of the Sydney garrison, Lieutenant-Colonel John Richardson, aligned his soldiers to the East Sydney Cricket Club, the Garrison Ground became known as the Civil and Military Ground.
 In 1870 British troops left Victoria Barracks and the future of the Civil and Military Ground became uncertain.
 However, with the closure of the Albert Ground in the 1870s, the NSW Cricket Association (NSWCA) began regular use of the Civil and Military Ground.
+The colony's first rugby union game was played at the ground in June 1870 between the Wallaroo FC and a team of British 'Army & Navy' men.

 In 1875, the NSW Government began to upgrade the ground.
 Despite efforts by Victoria Barracks and then the Carlingford, Redfern, Fitzroy and Albert cricket clubs to take control, the then president of the NSWCA, Richard Driver (after whom Driver Avenue outside the ground is named), persuaded the government to let the NSWCA look after the ground's administration.
 In 1876, the ground was dedicated by Governor Sir Hercules Robinson.